actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 * An overview of the company’s infrastructure.
 * Systems integration points and their third parties dependencies
 * A intranet/wiki or enterprise social network to Learn about different teams, key members with pictures.
 On day one, one can easily get overwhelmed with lots of new names and faces.
 * Have documentation for your alerts.
-If something is important enough to page the oncall person about, it's important enough to have a runbook entry about it.
+If something is important enough to page the on-call person about, it's important enough to have a runbook entry about it.
 If you alert because _foo queue is too long_, there should be a [runbook](http://holyhandgrenade.org/blog/2011/08/runbooks-are-stupid-and-youre-doing-them-wrong/) entry describing how to fix it.
 * Create a Glossary of Terms [e.g. a Minipedia] for describing any organisation specific acronyms or terms
   * [Create an on-boarding wiki page (i.e. Confluence/Google Docs)](https://wiki.mozilla.org/Devops/onboarding)
   * :+1: For Open,online and easy to reach [checklists](https://github.com/annahsebok/onboarding-documents-1/blob/master/Checklists/team-based-checklists/devops-new-hire-checklist.md)